-The nominating and corporate governance committee assesses these and other factors as it deems appropriate in connection with its annual review of each director and the Board as a whole and takes these factors into account when determining whether to nominate existing directors for re-election in connection with this annual review.
-The nominating and corporate governance committee also takes these factors into account when considering any director nominee outside of its annual review process, such as when a vacancy exists on the Board or when a stockholder suggests a new director candidate that the committee or the Board decides to consider for a mid-year appointment.
-In addition, as part of its annual self-evaluation process, the nominating and corporate governance committee assesses its consideration of diversity in identifying and evaluating director candidates, including the key qualifications, skills and attributes that it aims for directors to possess.
+Our nominating and corporate governance committee assesses these and other factors as it deems appropriate in connection with its annual review of each director and our Board as a whole and takes these factors into account when determining whether to nominate existing directors for re-election in connection with this annual review.
+Our nominating and corporate governance committee also takes these factors into account when considering any director nominee outside of its annual review process, such as when a vacancy exists on our Board or when a stockholder suggests a new director candidate that the committee or our Board decides to consider for appointment.